wp-plugins/spider-facebook/readme.txt

 * Facebook Comments box
 * Facebook Activity Feed
 * Facebook Recommendations Box
 * Facebook Like Box that allows liking your Facebook Page, as well as viewing its stream from your website.
+This option cannot be used for any other types of profiles, rather than Facebook pages.
 * Facebook Login Button which also contains the Facebook profile pictures of the user's Facebook friends who have signed up for your website.
 * Facebook Facepile that shows the Facebook profile pictures of the Facebook users who have liked your Facebook page or have signed up for your site.
 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.